duleorlovic/tips/index.md

     git checkout -

-see all the changed cod
+see all the changed code

     git log -p

+Show file at specific revision

+    git show HEAD~4:index.html